-Connect OpenAI (ChatGPT, Sora, DALL-E, Whisper) and Figma integrations
+Connect OpenAI (ChatGPT, Sora, Whisper) and Figma integrations

 Trusted by thousands of fast-scaling organizations around the globe